KommuSoft/d3plotter/README.md

 # d3plotter

 A set of plotting scripts that are used to plot (default) graphs with `d3.js`.
+The package furthermore offers ways to convert certain `.csv` data in one data format to another format.

+The `.js` library is located in [`d3plotter/public_html/d3plotter.js`](https://github.com/KommuSoft/d3plotter/blob/master/d3plotter/public_html/d3plotter.js).
+The data format converters are located at [`converters`](https://github.com/KommuSoft/d3plotter/blob/master/converters).

 ## Documentations and Samples